nsgov/data-analytics/README.md

 body tag on both sites a data-analytics attribute with a `domains` field.
 This field is a space-separated list of those shared domains.
 To also include subdomains, prefix the domain name with a dot.
-Subdomains are automatically always included if using Universal Analytics (analytics.js).
+Subdomains are automatically included if using Universal Analytics (analytics.js).

 	<!-- eg: -->